ivan94fi/wildfly_example/README.md

 docker exec -it mariadb mysql MariaDB -u root -p
 ```

+To stop or remove the server use: `docker [stop|rm] mariadb`.

 ## Executing tests
 Two kinds of tests are implemented:
 * *unit tests*: the BaseDAO class is tested with unit tests in isolation, by mocking the entity manager injection with Mockito
 * *integration tests*: the UserEndpoint class is tested by deploying the application in the container and then verifying the behevior by directly invokating the REST endpoints

-The first ones can be executed without the container, while the second ones must be executed while the application endpoints are available.
+The first ones can be executed without a running container.

+The second ones require the database and application to be available on localhost.

 The command to execute tests is simply:
 ```bash